telerik/fiddler-everywhere-docs/user-guide/rules.md

             <td>n/a</td>
             <td>n/a</td>
             <td>n/a</td>
-            <td>Skips decryption for matched session and shows only CONNECT tunnels.
-Only conditions for <b>Host, URL, Process, Client IP, HTTP Version and Remote IP</b> can be used.
+            <td>Skips decryption for a matched session and shows only CONNECT tunnels.
+Only conditions for <b>Host, URL, Process, Client IP, HTTP Version, and Remote IP</b> can be used.
 The rule works only for newly established connections.</td>
             <td>Final </td>
         </tr>
     </tbody>